Hand in Hand ‘extremely useful… to women’s socioeconomic situation’: report

 That’s thanks in part to its “deeply localised design and implementation methodology, which prioritised existing dynamics, limitations and opportunities instead of transplanting projects and ideologies into the districts,” they said.

 Launched in February 2014 with US $1.16 million in funding from European Union, the programme aimed to create 5,400 small businesses and 8,100 jobs over 30 months.
-Perhaps most ambitiously, it targeted 70 percent female participation – significantly more than Afghanistan’s female labour participation rate of 16 percent, or the 35 percent target for aid programs set by the Afghan government.
+Perhaps most ambitiously, it targeted 70 percent female participation – significantly more than Afghanistan’s female labour participation rate of 16 percent, or the 35 percent target for aid programmes set by the Afghan government.
 (To learn more about the challenges faced by our female beneficiaries, click here.)

 Those targets, along with most others, were “met or exceeded”, according to the Green Growth Consulting Services report.